 As for the botanical name, the genus, Pulsatilla, means "beaten" (as in beaten by the wind, or wind-blown), referring perhaps to the way the flowers sway in the wind on the plains of their ancestral Eurasia.
 Meanwhile, vulgaris means "common."

-Its leaves are grayish-green and lacy.
-Silky hairs cover not only the leaves but also the stems and buds of Pasque flower, giving it a fuzzy look.
+The leaves of the pasque are grayish-green and lacy.
+Silky hairs cover not only the leaves but also the stems and buds, giving it a fuzzy look.
 The wispy seed heads that succeed the flowers are attractive in their own right.

-Of its many fine qualities, one could say that the outstanding feature of Pasque flower is that it is an early bloomer, rivaling spring bulbs such as snowdrops.
+Of its many fine qualities, one could argue that the outstanding feature of the pasque flower is that it is an early bloomer, rivaling spring bulbs such as snowdrops.
 There is something special about the first blooms that greet us in early spring after a long winter, making all such early bloomers perennial favorites with gardeners.

-With its short stature, clumping growth habit, and need for good drainage, Pasque flower was made for rock gardens or as an edging plant to border a hillside path.
-The plant is suitable for xeriscaping in the North, once established, if given sufficient shade.
+With its short stature, clumping growth habit, and need for good drainage, pasque flowers are ideal for rock gardens or as edging plants, perhaps bordering a hillside path.
+The plant is suitable for xeriscaping, once established, if given sufficient shade.